After 63 days on the road, the Olympic flame has finally made its way to the capital -- meaning the long wait is nearly over.

 Before that, the first action will take place in Wales on Wednesday when the Great Britain women's football team tackle New Zealand at Cardiff's Millennium Stadium.

-- Transcript reveals confusion over ferry … Associated Press - 2 hours 8 minutes ago
+- World's oldest person wonders about … Associated Press - 18 hours ago